Biographies Characteristics Analysis

 Mikhail Sholokhov, receiving the Nobel Prize, did not bow to the monarch

-Mikhail Aleksandrovich Sholokhov received the Nobel Prize in Literature in 1965 for his novel Quiet Flows the Flows Flows the Flows the Flows the Flows the Don and went down in history as the only Soviet writer to receive this award with the consent of the Soviet leadership.
-The diploma of the laureate says "in recognition of the artistic strength and honesty that he showed in his Don epic about the historical phases of the life of the Russian people."
+Mikhail Aleksandrovich Sholokhov received the Nobel Prize in Literature in 1965 for his novel “Quiet Don” and went down in history as the only Soviet writer to receive this prize with the consent of the Soviet leadership.
+The laureate's diploma states "in recognition of the artistic strength and honesty that he showed in his Don epic about the historical phases of the life of the Russian people."

-Gustav Adolf VI, who presented the award to the Soviet writer, called him "one of the most outstanding writers of our time."
+Gustav Adolf VI, who presented the prize to the Soviet writer, called him “one of the most outstanding writers of our time.”
 Sholokhov did not bow to the king, as prescribed by the rules of etiquette.
-Some sources claim that he did it intentionally with the words: “We, the Cossacks, do not bow to anyone.
-Here in front of the people - please, but I will not be in front of the king ... "
+Some sources claim that he did this intentionally with the words: “We Cossacks do not bow to anyone.
+In front of the people, please, but I won’t do it in front of the king...”

 Alexander Solzhenitsyn was deprived of Soviet citizenship because of the Nobel Prize

-Alexander Isaevich Solzhenitsyn, the commander of a sound reconnaissance battery, who rose to the rank of captain during the war years and was awarded two military orders, was arrested in 1945 by front-line counterintelligence for anti-Sovietism.
-Sentence - 8 years in camps and life exile.
-He went through a camp in New Jerusalem near Moscow, Marfinskaya "sharashka" and the Special Ekibastuz camp in Kazakhstan.
-In 1956, Solzhenitsyn was rehabilitated, and since 1964 Alexander Solzhenitsyn devoted himself to literature.
-At the same time, he worked immediately on 4 major works: The Gulag Archipelago, The Cancer Ward, The Red Wheel and In the First Circle.
-In the USSR in 1964 they published the story "One Day in the Life of Ivan Denisovich", and in 1966 the story "Zakhar-Kalita".
+Alexander Isaevich Solzhenitsyn, commander of a sound reconnaissance battery, who rose to the rank of captain during the war years and was awarded two military orders, was arrested by front-line counterintelligence in 1945 for anti-Soviet activity.
+Sentence: 8 years in camps and lifelong exile.
+He went through a camp in New Jerusalem near Moscow, the Marfinsky “sharashka” and the Special Ekibastuz camp in Kazakhstan.
+In 1956, Solzhenitsyn was rehabilitated, and since 1964, Alexander Solzhenitsyn devoted himself to literature.
+At the same time, he worked on 4 major works at once: “The Gulag Archipelago”, “Cancer Ward”, “The Red Wheel” and “In the First Circle”.
+In the USSR in 1964 the story “One Day in the Life of Ivan Denisovich” was published, and in 1966 the story “Zakhar-Kalita”.

-On October 8, 1970, Solzhenitsyn was awarded the Nobel Prize "for the moral strength gleaned from the tradition of great Russian literature."
-This was the reason for the persecution of Solzhenitsyn in the USSR.
-In 1971, all the writer's manuscripts were confiscated, and in the next 2 years, all his publications were destroyed.
-In 1974, the Decree of the Presidium of the Supreme Soviet of the USSR was issued, which, for the systematic commission of actions that are incompatible with belonging to the citizenship of the USSR and detrimental to the USSR, ”Alexander Solzhenitsyn was deprived of Soviet citizenship and deported from the USSR.
+On October 8, 1970, “for the moral strength drawn from the tradition of great Russian literature,” Solzhenitsyn was awarded the Nobel Prize.
+This became the reason for persecution of Solzhenitsyn in the USSR.
+In 1971, all the writer’s manuscripts were confiscated, and in the next 2 years, all his publications were destroyed.
+In 1974, a Decree was issued by the Presidium of the Supreme Soviet of the USSR, which deprived Alexander Solzhenitsyn of Soviet citizenship and deported him from the USSR for systematically committing actions incompatible with belonging to USSR citizenship and causing damage to the USSR.

-Nobel Prize winner Joseph Brodsky in Russia was convicted of parasitism
+Nobel Prize winner Joseph Brodsky was convicted of parasitism in Russia

 In 1972, Brodsky turned to Secretary General Brezhnev with a request to work in his homeland as a translator, but his request remained unanswered, and he was forced to emigrate.
-Brodsky first lives in Vienna, in London, and then moves to the United States, where he becomes a professor at New York, Michigan and other universities in the country.
+Brodsky first lives in Vienna, London, and then moves to the United States, where he becomes a professor at New York, Michigan and other universities in the country.

-swaddled on all sides of us, absurd
+swaddled on all sides, absurd

 if it was a ship at all,